x402 Crypto Market Structure

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: analyze wallet addresses to provide risk assessment and entity information.
-It specifies the action ('get entity label, risk level, account age, transaction history, and top holdings') and distinguishes itself from sibling tools by focusing on address risk analysis rather than market data or historical queries.
+The description clearly states the tool's purpose: analyze a wallet address (EVM or Solana) to provide entity label, risk level, account age, transaction history, and top holdings.
+It specifies the verb 'get' and resource 'entity label, risk level, etc.', distinguishing it from sibling tools like market analysis or historical data tools by focusing on address risk assessment.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.